munzir/18c-ParameterConvergence/README.md

 Same as train\_beta

 ## graph\_beta\_values.py
-A script that graphs the generated beta values compared to the ideal values Takes in the output files from `converge_beta` in the following order.
+A script that graphs the average and average +/- standard deviation based on the beta values as well as the real values based on the ideal beta.
+It also graphs the average and average +/- standard deviation of the differences of the xcom values.
+Takes in the output files from `train_beta` in the following order.
+\*Note: the ideal beta value file is not outputted by `train_beta`

 1: xcom file

 2: total mass file

 3: beta values file

+4. ideal beta values file

 ### Dependencies
 - Numpy [Numpy Installation](https://www.scipy.org/scipylib/download.html)